ecEthanCar/silver-deer/design/design-journey.md

 > Tell us about your client.
 Who is your client?
 > Explain why your client meets the client rules in the project requirements.

 - Our client Yue Li is a Research Associate in the Department of Natural Resources and the Environment at Cornell University.
-1. You can’t be the client
-2.
-3.
-In the write up for the project.
+And fulfills the clients rules because of the following:
+  1. Our client is not one of the members of our group.
+  2. None of us are associated with the Department of Natural Resources and the Environment.
+  3. None of use knew who this client was before hand, and therefore have no close personal relationship with said client.

 ## Client Website (Milestone 1)